Editor’s Note: This article was originally published Sept. 23, 2020 and has been updated.

 Until a court holds that a fire agency may discipline all employees for off-duty use of medical marijuana, or state statutes are revised to provide that they may do so, fire departments risk violating state disability discrimination laws by issuing a blanket drug testing policy prohibiting all firefighter off-duty medical marijuana use in states where the duty to accommodate employees remains unclear.

-- A word about cannabidiol (CBD): Of the states listed that have no law legalizing medical marijuana, all except three (Idaho, Nebraska, and South Dakota) recognize the lawful use of CBD oil for treatment of certain medical conditions.
+- A word about cannabidiol (CBD): Of the states listed that have no law legalizing medical marijuana, all except three (Idaho, Kansas and Nebraska) recognize the lawful use of CBD oil for treatment of certain medical conditions.
 Members using CBD oil for treatment of medical conditions recognized by state law may get a false-positive on a drug test.
 This issue, like most all substance-related matters, should be reviewed with legal counsel.

 SCOTT ESKWITT is Director of Fire Policy and Training Content for Lexipol.
 He is an active member of the Fair Haven (NJ) Fire Department, serving as Chief from 2012 to 2015.
 He is also a member of the Fair Haven First Aid Squad and the Red Bank (NJ) Fire Department.
 Scott is also an attorney and has spent his legal career advising municipalities and fire departments on risk management, human resources and labor relations issues.
 His undergraduate degree in Industrial & Labor Relations was received from Cornell University and his law degree from SUNY Law at Buffalo.